dotnet/docs/docs/core/additional-tools/dotnet-core-uninstall.md

 * **`--all-lower-patches`**

-  Remove .NET Core SDKs or Runtimes that have been superceded by higher patches.
+  Remove .NET Core SDKs or Runtimes superseded by higher patches.
+This option protects global.json.

 * **`--all-previews`**

-  Remove .NET Core SDKs or Runtimes that are marked as previews.
+  Remove .NET Core SDKs or Runtimes marked as previews.

 * **`--all-previews-but-latest`**

-  Remove .NET Core SDKs or Runtimes that are marked as previews except the one highest preview.
+  Remove .NET Core SDKs or Runtimes marked as previews except the one highest preview.

 * **`--aspnet-runtime`**

   Remove ASP.NET Core Runtimes only.

-* **`--dry-run`**

-  Display .NET Core SDKs and Runtimes that will be removed.

 * **`--hosting-bundle`**